frame-consulting/QuantLibXlOil/README.md

 Now, the QuantLibXlOil functions should be available in Excel.

 Test the QuantLibXlOil functions by typing `=qlVersion()` in an empty cell.
 This should give the QuantLib version number.
+Make sure that QuantLib-Excel-AddIn is deactivated.